-- Dongles: Yes, I knew this going in, however it is worse than I expected.
-The quality between dongles is noticeable and many issues have been experienced even with Apple certified dongles.
-For example, you can Google for HDMI issues and I still have been able to get quick charge to work for my Samsung S7 via a dongle.
+- Dongles: Yes, I knew this going in; however, it is worse than I expected.
+The quality between dongles is noticeable, and many issues have been experienced even with Apple-certified dongles.
+For example, you can Google for HDMI issues, and I still have been able to get a quick charge to work for my Samsung S7 via a dongle.
 Also, some dongles require firmware upgrades, which requires a laptop restart.

-- There is no haptic feedback: This results in confusion in whether the function was pressed or not and also leads to accidental pressing of function keys.
+- There is no haptic feedback: This results in confusion in whether the function was pressed or not and leads to the accidental pressing of function keys.

-To extend on the haptic feedback, I have noticed that they way I type results in my ring and pinky fingers coming awfully close to the edges of the Touch Bar.
+To extend on the haptic feedback, I have noticed that the way I type results in my ring and pinky fingers coming awfully close to the edges of the Touch Bar.
 What is on the edges of the Touch Bar?
 On the left is the ESC key and on the right is the Siri key.
 I cannot tell you the number of times I have accidentally hit these two keys.
-With Siri it is not that big of a deal, though it is annoying — so annoying that I actually removed the Siri key from the Touch Bar and now the mute button is the right-most button.
+With Siri, it is not that big of a deal, though it is annoying — so annoying that I actually removed the Siri key from the Touch Bar, and now the mute button is the right-most button.
 The ESC key is a HUGE deal.
-For example, if you are typing a message in Google Hangouts and hit ESC then it closes the window and loses you message.
-If you are typing an email in GMail and hit the ESC key, it closes the email and puts your message in the Drafts folder.
-This is beyond annoying, it is frustrating.
+For example, if you are typing a message in Google Hangouts and hit ESC, it closes the window and loses your message.
+If you are typing an email in Gmail and hit the ESC key, it closes the email and puts your message in the Drafts folder.
+This is beyond annoying; it is frustrating.
 The worst part is that there is nothing you can do about it.
-You cannot move the ESC key, you cannot remove the ESC key, you can only attempt to be more careful with your fingers.
-Now, with haptic feedback it would at least be clear when I accidentally hit ESC.
+You cannot move the ESC key, and you cannot remove the ESC key; you can only attempt to be more careful with your fingers.
+Now, with haptic feedback, it would at least be clear when I accidentally hit ESC.
 What would be even better is if I could configure the Touch Bar — or Apple become smarter — about accidental pressing (guess what, the Touchpad supports this today…).

 Wait.
 I personally do not feel like the upgrade is worth it.
 The laptop is beautiful.
 It clearly is an improvement over the last version.
 However, it feels like an iteration more than an innovation.
-I know it has LOTS of new features and has been completely re-architected, but from a customer perspective you will notice a larger Touchpad — which does nothing for me — and a new Touch Bar which screams version 1.0.
-I consider myself a power user and the new laptop does not provide a significant bump over my almost five-year old laptop.
+I know it has LOTS of new features and has been completely re-architected, but from a customer perspective, you will notice a larger Touchpad — which does nothing for me — and a new Touch Bar that screams version 1.0.
+I consider myself a power user, and the new laptop does not provide a significant bump over my almost five-year-old laptop.
 I look forward to Kaby Lake processors, I look forward to 32 GB of memory, I look forward to a better Touch Bar.
-Please do better Apple, I hate Windows, but what they offer in terms of hardware is surpassing you.
+Please do better Apple, I hate Windows, but what they offer in terms of hardware surpasses you.